 Need for Harvey recovery money could complicate Congress' hectic September

-The possible need to give hurricane relief funds to Texas and nearby states could be an X-factor for Congress as it hustles to pass spending bills before October and avoid a government shutdown -- and the kind of political struggles that Republicans faced with 2012’s Superstorm Sandy.
+The possible need to give hurricane relief funds to Texas could be an X-factor for Congress as it hustles to pass spending bills before October and avoid a government shutdown -- and the kind of political struggles that Republicans faced with 2012’s Superstorm Sandy.

 Congress is on recess until after Labor Day and will have less than four weeks upon its return to pass 12 spending bills to keep the government fully operational past Sept.
 30. Their passage is already overdue.
-And potentially billions for Hurricane Harvey relief in an additional bill could complicate negotiations.
+And negotiations could be complicated by the need to draft another, seperate bill to provide potentially billions in Hurricane Harvey relief money.

-Trump made the situation more complicated earlier this week by suggesting he’d veto any spending resolution that doesn’t include money for his proposed U.S.-Mexico border wall.
+Trump has already made the spending-bill situation more complicated, by again suggesting last week that he’d veto any spending resolution that doesn’t include money for his proposed U.S.-Mexico border wall.

 In addition, Congress must also agree to increase the federal debt ceiling or default on its financial obligation.
 The situation has pitted the administration against fiscal conservatives in Congress.